AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/asset-processor.md

 ---
 # Asset processing

 In data-intensive workflows such as publishing, efficient asset management is crucial for maintaining performance and reliability.
-The process of processing or reprocessing assets is specifically designed to handle user-specific assets that require intensive data operations.
-This approach addresses two primary scenarios: when the initial processing of assets encounters errors, or when files were not processed at all due to the absence of a post-processing trigger.
+The asset processing workflow is designed to manage user-specific assets requiring intensive data operations.
+It primarily addresses two cases: when initial processing fails due to errors or when files remain unprocessed because no asset processing trigger was initiated.
 By enabling targeted, folder-level processing, users can isolate and process only the necessary assets, thereby avoiding the overhead of unnecessary computations.
 This selective approach significantly enhances performance, reducing the time required for critical operations like publishing and report generation.
 Overall, it contributes to greater efficiency and speed in handling complex data tasks.

 >[!NOTE]
 >
 > - For large datasets, it's best to run processing during off-peak hours to avoid impacting system performance.
 After the processing task completes, you can review the details to analyze the results.<br>
->- The asset processing for the `/content/dam` folder is automatically triggered by the system every 15 minutes.
-This scheduled process ensures that any newly added and previously unprocessed assets are picked up and processed.
+>- The system triggers asset processing for the `/content/dam` folder every 15 minutes.
+During each cycle, assets that were newly added or remained unprocessed within the most recent 15-minute interval are picked up and reprocessed.
 To configure the automatic asset processing feature view, [Configure asset processing feature](../cs-install-guide/configure-asset-processing-cs.md).

 ## Processing the assets

-Follow the below mentioned steps to process or reprocess the assets:
+Follow the below mentioned steps to process the assets:

 1. Select the Adobe Experience Manager logo at the top and choose **Tools**.
 1. In the **Tools** panel select **Guides**.